We use the Drosophila taste system as a model to study how neural circuits integrate information from our internal and external worlds.

 How does the taste circuit transform sensory responses into flexible motor signals?

-While taste processing at the periphery has been well-studied, downstream taste circuits are largely unknown.
-We are taking a range of approaches to study how downstream circuits transform sensory responses, integrate internal cues, and generate flexible motor signals.
-We use computational analyses of the recently published synaptic connectome to investigate taste circuit architecture.
+While taste sensory cells have been well-studied, the downstream circuits that receive and process taste information are largely unknown.
+We are taking a range of approaches to study how taste circuits transform sensory responses, integrate internal cues, and generate flexible motor signals.
+We use computational analyses of the synaptic connectome to investigate taste circuit architecture.
 We use optogenetic manipulations to test how different neurons contribute to behavior, and we use calcium imaging to investigate how they encode and transform sensory information.
-By imaging activity in different states, we also aim to determine how and where internal signals such as hunger modulate taste processing.
+We also aim to determine where and how modulatory signals such as hunger and experience alter taste processing.

 How are taste and reward signals integrated in health and disease?